2009 Andhra Pradesh Legislative Assembly election: Results by constituency

-Government formation
+Aftermath

-Despite losing their alliance partner after voting and fighting anti-incumbency in the state, Congress managed to get the majority in the 294-member Assembly with 156 seats.
-Analysis of the results showed that the split of the anti-Congress votes between the Maha Kutami and actor-turned-politician Chiranjeevi's newly formed Praja Rajyam Party (PRP) helped increase the Congress overall seat count.
+Despite losing its alliance partners before the elections and facing strong anti-incumbency sentiment, the INC secured a majority in the 294-member Assembly, winning 156 seats.
+Post-election, the results indicated that the division of anti-INC votes between the Maha Kutami and actor-turned-politician Chiranjeevi's newly formed PRP significantly contributed to the INC's increased seat tally.

 The incumbent Chief Minister Y. S. Rajasekhara Reddy was sworn in for a second term on 20 May 2009.
-His council of 35 ministers were sworn in by Governor N. D. Tiwari a few days later on 25 May 2009.
+His Council of Ministers, comprising 35 members, were sworn in by Governor N. D. Tiwari on 25 May 2009.